keycloak/keycloak-community/design/client-policies.md

 #### How to configure

-A executor can be configuable the same as other configurable provider.
+An executor can be configuable the same as other configurable provider.
 What can be configured depends on each executor's nature.

+#### What events

+An executor acts on the follwing events:

+* Creating a client
+* Updating a client
+* Sending an authorization request
+* Sending a token request
+* Sending a token refresh request
+* Sending a token revocation request
+* Sending a token introspection request
+* Sending a userinfo request
+* Sending a logout request with a refresh token

+On each event, an executor can work in multiple phases.
+For example, on creating/updating a client, the executor can modify the client configuration in augment phase.
+After that, the executor validate this configuration in validation phase.

 #### Which kind of executors are provided